-How to qualify for camp status?
+How to qualify for federal prison camp or camp status?
 Good question.
 I qualified because I had no prior convictions and no history of violence.
 So I when into camp with 1 point.
 Now if for some reason I had a history of violence and I had less than 11 points, I wouldn’t qualify for camp status–ever!

 So below, I took a page from Wikipedia about the United States Sentencing Guidelines.
 I hope this answers any questions people may have.